 Want to be strong like Popeye?
 Eat your spinach (but fresh, not out of the can).
 This leafy green is packed with nutrients, and of course, nitrates.
 Add to salads, soups, sautéed or just straight out of the garden.

 Watermelon is loaded with the amino acid, L-citrulline, which gets converted into L-arginine and ultimately nitric oxide.
 So many people reach for L-arginine supplements, but the body does not absorb it well.
 L-citrulline is easy absorbed.
+The rind is where you find the most amount of L-citrulline.

 Grass-fed meat and wild seafood are a wonderful source of CoQ10.
 This nutrient is a necessary co-factor to raise nitric oxide.
 Liver and other organs contain the highest amount of CoQ10.
 Statin drugs lower CoQ10 by 40%!